 These statements are inaccurate.
 Regulations are specific to individual airports and European Regulations require that they are proportionate to the scale of the noise issue.
 There are examples of other airports as close or closer to their city centres that do not have night time restrictions, i.e. Copenhagen and Palma.
 There are also examples of other major European airports which operate without movement restrictions including Athens, Stockholm and Helsinki.

 10. Growth in transfers seems to be driving some of the need for additional capacity.
-Becoming a hub is not good for Dublin.
+Why is becoming a hub good for Dublin?

 By allowing airlines to consolidate passengers from many origins at one hub and then dispatching them to many destinations, a hub airport is able to provide its home city with a far greater number of direct destinations than would be feasible from a point-to-point airport only serving the domestic market.
 Connectivity to more destinations is the key to an airport facilitating trade, investment and growth.

 Transfers support routes from Ireland that otherwise would not be viable on their own (i.e. long-haul flights will struggle to operate with less than 70% load factor; therefore, transfers contribute to a viable load factor above 75%).